6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 What is Durga Puja?

 Durga Puja or Navratri means worshipping the supreme mother goddess Durga in every form.
-It symbolizes the embodiment of femininity in Sanatan Indian culture.
-Everyone celebrates the victory of Devi Durga over the mythological evil demon Mahishasure.
+It symbolizes the embodiment of femininity in the Sanatan Indian culture.
+Everyone celebrates Devi Durga’s victory over the mythological evil demon Mahishasura.

-Devi Durga has been idolized as a warrior lady riding a Himalayan lion and carrying different weapons in her ten arms fighting the Buffalo Demon.
+Devi Durga has been idolized as a warrior lady riding a Himalayan lion, carrying different weapons in her ten arms, and fighting the Buffalo Demon.

-The puja is commemorated as the yearly visit of the supreme goddess with children to her paternal home, the earth.
-On the tenth day, she leaves Earth to return to her eternal abode to reunify with her mate Lord Shiva.
+The puja commemorates the supreme goddess’s yearly visit to her paternal home, the earth, accompanied by her children.
+On the tenth day, she leaves Earth to return to her eternal abode to reunify with her mate, Lord Shiva.

 Durga Puja and Bengalis